janeShortall/papers/journal.md

 #Author
 Jane Shortall
 John Smith

+# Abstract
+We write this last because it's difficult to do.
+This is wehre we summarize our main results so lazy people don't have to read the whole thing.

 # Introduction
 Haywood et al (1999) made some great measurements of BBOA over the Sahara.